-Running shoes typically have laces which allows them to be secured according to an athlete’s need.
-They are designed to fit so they secure, support, and protect the foot during the intense forces encountered during impact, stopping, starting, and change of direction.
-These shoes can be fashionably paired with shorts, jeans, or sweatpants, for an easy casual look.
+Running shoes typically have laces that securely bind them according to an athlete’s need.
+For example, they secure, support, and protect the foot during the intense forces encountered during impact, stopping, starting, and changing direction.
+In addition, pair these women’s shoes with shorts, jeans, or sweatpants, for an effortless casual look.

-The first wedge shoes were invented by Salvatore Ferragamo in 1936 and were manufactured with wood and cork.
-Their soles are usually two to four inches in thickness and offer added height like platform shoes.
-Instead of the shoe’s heel being centered under the heel of your foot like they are in most variations of high heels, the wedge-shaped heel continues from the heel forward to the ball of the foot.
-This creates an inclination from the heel to the toe.
+The first wedge shoes, invented by Salvatore Ferragamo in 1936, were wood and cork.
+Their soles are usually two to four inches thick and offer added height like platform shoes.
+However, instead of the shoe’s heel being centered under the heel of your foot like they are in most variations of high heels, the wedge-shaped heel continues from the heel forward to the ball of the foot.
+This structure creates an inclination from the heel to the toe.

-Espadrilles are a wedge sandal with a canvas upper and a sole made of rope.
+Espadrilles are wedge sandals with a canvas upper and a sole made of rope.
 They originated in Spain around 2000 BC and are highly popular in Europe.
-The Catalan root for espadrille refers to the esparto plant which was originally used to create the rope used in the soles.
-Today, the most used plants to produce the rope are jute and hemp.
+The Catalan root for espadrille refers to the esparto plant, originally used to create the rope used in the soles.
+Today, jute and hemp are the most used plants to produce the rope.

-These women’s shoes gained worldwide popularity in the 1940’s when Rita Hayworth and Lauren Bacall wore them in their blockbuster movies.
-Once they were seen onscreen, everyone wanted a pair for themselves.
+These women’s shoes gained worldwide popularity in the 1940s when Rita Hayworth and Lauren Bacall wore them in their blockbuster movies.
+Once seen onscreen, everyone wanted a pair for themselves.

 TYPES OF BOOTS

-Boot variations are primarily based upon the height of the shaft.
-The shaft is the section of the boot that rises from the arch upward and is measured from the bottom of your foot to the top of the boot.
+Boot variations depend upon the height of the shaft.
+The shaft is the boot section that rises from the arch upward and measures from your foot’s bottom to the top of the boot.
 For example, calf boots rise above the ankle and fall below the knee in the calf area of your leg.

-Just like shoes, there are numerous variations of boots available in the marketplace.
-They are most popular during Fall and Winter but due to their versatility can be worn year-round with just about any type of outfit.
+Like shoes, there are numerous boots available in the marketplace.
+In fact, they are most prevalent during Fall and Winter.
+However, wear them year-round with just about any outfit due to their versatility.
 Here is a list of each type of boot:

 1 ANKLE BOOTS

-The shaft of these women’s boots is designed to rise to the level of your ankle between 3-8 inches in height.
-Fastening options for boots can be slip-on, have zippers, buckles or laces.
+The shaft of these women’s boots rises to the level of your ankle.
+Fastening options for boots can be slip-on, have zippers, buckles, or laces.

 Their stylish appearance lends a classy look to just about any outfit.
-Boots with a little higher heel especially dress up a pair of skinny jeans, pants that have a tight fit at the ankle or a skirt.
-They are perfect to wear at the office or for a professional event, and especially popular during Fall.
+For example, boots with a little higher heel dress up, a pair of skinny jeans, tight pants, or a skirt.
+They are perfect to wear at the office or for a professional event and trendy during Fall.

 2 CALF BOOTS

 The shaft of this variation of women’s boot rises onto the calf portion of your leg but stays below the knee.
-Calf boots come in various designs and heel types like ankle boots, but normally have a zipper or laces due to the height of the boot on your leg.
+Calf boots come in various designs and heel types like ankle boots but typically have a zipper or laces due to the height of the boot on your leg.

 These boots are popular in winter because they keep your legs warm and protect your feet from water and snow.
 They pair perfectly with a dress or skirt.